 Future land-use at Derrycashel Bog has not been defined by Bord na Móna.
-Derrycashel Bog has been considered for inclusion in the proposed Lough Ree and Mid-Shannon Wilderness Park project.

 Bord na Móna will continue to review the future after-use of its land-bank.
 Any consideration of any other future after-uses for Derrycashel Bog, will be conducted in adherence to the relevant planning legislation and consultation with relevant authorities and will be considered within the framework of this rehabilitation plan.